Osteoarthritis (OA) is the most common type of arthritis. It’s also known as:

 - wear-and-tear arthritis

-- a job that puts stress on the joints
+- a job that puts stress on your joints

 - joint injury

 - joint malformation